kupl/OBJ2CFA/README.md

 - The results for the clients (VarPtsTo, #may-fail casts, #call-graph-edges, #reachable-methods, #polymorphic-calls)

 ### Running Doop
+First, move to 'doop/' foler.
+The command below runs Doop:

+'''
+$ ./run -jre1.6 <analysis> <pgm.jar>
+'''

+The analyses can be found in 'doop/logic' folder.
+For example, you can analyze a program 'foo.jar' with 2-object-sensitivity with the following command:

+'''
+$ ./run -jre1.6 2-object-sensitive+heap foo.jar
+'''

 ### Running Doop with 1callH+SL

-### Running Doop with 1callH+S
+If you want to analyze a program with our state-of-the-art call-site sensitivity (e.g., 1callH+SL in our paper), use the following command:

+'''
+$ ./run -jre1.6 1-tunneled-call-site-sensitive+heap <pgm.jar>
+'''

 ### Artifact (VirtualBox Image)
-We've archived a ready-to-run version of our implementation in zenodo(Link)
+We've archived a ready-to-run version of our implementation in zenodo([Link](https://zenodo.org/record/5652640#.YYjZq3UzYwY))